vaadin/addressbook-portlet/README.md

 easiest way to try out your application is to run a Maven goal which downloads and starts an embedded Tomcat 8 serving the Pluto Portal driver:

+First build the whole project using `mvn install` in the root

+then in the module `portal` execute
-`mvn package cargo:run -Pautosetup,production`
+`mvn package cargo:run -Pautosetup`

 Visit http://localhost:8080/pluto, and log in as `pluto`, password `pluto`.

 The deployed portlet needs to be added to a portal page.
 Do this by
 1) Selecting `Pluto Admin` page
 2) Select `About Apache Pluto` from the drop-down under "Portal Pages"
-3) Select `/portlet-address-book` from the left drop-down under "Portlet Applications"
+3) Select `/address-book-grid` from the left drop-down under "Portlet Applications"
 4) Select `Grid` from the drop-down on the right
 5) Click the `Add Portlet` button
-6) Repeat steps 2-5 for the `Form` portlet
+6) Select `About Apache Pluto` from the drop-down under "Portal Pages"
+7) Select `/address-book-form` from the left drop-down under "Portlet Applications"
+8) Select `Form` from the drop-down on the right
+9) Click the `Add Portlet` button

 Once you navigate to `About Apache Pluto` page, the `Grid` and the `Form` portlets should be visible on the page.

-For the consecutive runs, use the following command to reuse the already downloaded Tomcat and Pluto:
+For the consecutive runs after installing, use the following command to reuse the already downloaded Tomcat and Pluto:

-`mvn package cargo:run -Pautocopy,production`
+`mvn package cargo:run -Pautocopy`

 ## Remote debugging for Portal